 Don Ho’s Hawaii

-Though I had endured Steve’s tiki-lust for years and had long since come to accept his peculiar hobby, I still wasn’t sure if I wanted to dedicate one of only two nights in Honolulu to Don Ho.
-I was sure that Hawaii’s largest city had more to offer than a lounge act whose popularity had peaked in 1966.
-There were so many museums, restaurants and shops showcasing the diversity that is Hawaii.
-I wanted to eat Chinese dumplings and Portuguese donuts, learn about Hawaiian royalty, shop for traditional quilts… Listening to Don Ho sing “Tiny Bubbles” and “Suck ‘Em Up” while sucking down a mediocre Mai Tai was not on my list.
+Though I had endured Steve's tiki-lust for years and had long since come to accept his peculiar hobby, I still wasn't sure if I wanted to dedicate one of only two nights in Honolulu to Don Ho.
+I was sure that Hawaii's largest city had more to offer than a lounge act whose popularity had peaked in 1966.
+There were so many museums, restaurants, and shops showcasing the diversity that is Hawaii.
+I wanted to eat Chinese dumplings and Portuguese doughnuts, learn about Hawaiian royalty, shop for traditional quilts … Listening to Don Ho sing "Tiny Bubbles" and "Suck 'Em Up" while sucking down a mediocre Mai Tai was not on my to-do list.

 But Steve insisted – and I am so glad he did.
 On paper, it was a hotel dinner show starring a one-hit Hawaiian wonder from the '60s.
 In reality, it was a family affair with our charming host (Don Ho was no diva) welcoming us as if into his home.
 He greeted us and posed for a picture before the show began.
 On stage, he sang, told stories and jokes, talked about his family – and, in so doing, painted a picture of Hawaii that we might not have seen otherwise.